sagol-python-for-neuroscientists/textbook-public/README.md

 #### By Hagai Har-Gil, hagaihargil@protonmail.com

 This repository contains material relevant to the entire course, including the classes.
-You should star it (top-right corner) to receive notifications when I update it with new material.
+You should star and watch it (top-right corner) to receive notifications when I update it with new material.

 Homework assignments, excluding the first one, will be presented in different repositories,